ismaelyws/themely-whmcs-hook/README.md

 # Themely WHMCS Hook

-#### Integrate Themely cPanel plugin with WHMCS and automatically install WordPress on new account creation.
+#### Integrate Themely cPanel plugin with WHMCS and automatically install WordPress on new accounts.

 ## Installation Instructions